somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

 layout: post
 blog-category: blog
 published: true
-title: Equilibrium Thermodynamics and Intensive-Extensive Duality
+title: Equilibrium Thermodynamics Identifies Intensive-Extensive Duality
 author: Som Phene
 tags: [Intensive, Extensive, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

 ### Abstract

 See Equilibrium in Thermodynamics to be a form of mass balance.
 The "distance" of how far one is from equilibrium  is measured by the Thermodynamic potentials.
+Scalar Potentials are to be seen as a form of distance (measure) with the appropriate Identity to be the Equilibrium Phase boundary.
+In mathematics language, Thermodynamics is a symmetry, which is same measure of asymmetric forms of energy (mass).

 ### Intro

-First, we must assume that all physical quantities are themselves materials formed by phase mixture of duals.
-For example, space-time is formed by mixture of Space as one component and time as the other, Energy in one form is formed by mixture of Volume and Pressure, and so on.
+First, we must identify all physical quantities to be materials formed by phase composition of duals (two opposite end components in a Phase Diagram).
+For example,

+   - Space-time is formed by composition (mixture) of Space as one component and time as the other

+   - Energy in one form is formed by composition (mixture) of Volume ($$V$$) and pressure ($$p$$)

+   - Energy in another form is by composition (mixture) of Force ($$F$$) and displacement ($$x$$)

+   - Speed is formed by composition of Space ($$X$$) and time ($$t$$)

+   - Each fundamental quantity is itself formed by composition of High and low amounts

+   - Thermodynamic Potentials are formed by composing (with orientations $$-$$ and $$+$$) the composition of Extensive and intensive quatities which give forms of energy.

 There are different levels at which Equilibrium occurs.
 Consider them one by one:

  1. Equilibrium for single chemical component material : Intensive and extensive variables can be treated as duals to each other (opposite ends that represent the components of a Phase Diagram).
 Their product (for example $$P \cdot V$$) is a measure of mass of energy in the form of $$PV$$ (% wt fraction along one Phase) .
 On the other hand there is $$T \cdot S$$ which gives a  measure of mass of energy in the form of $$TS$$  (% wt fraction along the other Phase).
 Equilibrium means both forms of mass are balanced. $$PV-TS=0$$.
 'Gibbs free energy' $$ G= PV-TS $$ is what measures how far one is from this balance.